Rittaki/web-client/README.md

 # Chat app Project- Margarita Kilinkarov, Daniel Tal
+## You are currently in the repository of the client side
 Real time Chat app that inculdes both client and server side.
 The client side consists 3 pages: Login, Signup, Chat.
 The client side built using react.